Skip to content

 TargetGroupBinding is a custom resource (CR) that can expose your pods using an existing ALB TargetGroup or NLB TargetGroup.

-This will allow you to provision the load balancer infrastructure completely outside of Kubernetes but still manage the targets with Kubernetes Service.
+This allows you to provision the load balancer infrastructure completely outside of Kubernetes but still manage the targets with Kubernetes Service.

 usage to support Ingress and Service

-The AWS LoadBalancer controller internally used TargetGroupBinding to support the functionality for Ingress and Service resource as well.
+The AWS LoadBalancer controller internally uses TargetGroupBinding to support the functionality for Ingress, Service, and Gateway resources as well.
 It automatically creates TargetGroupBinding in the same namespace of the Service used.

 apiVersion: elbv2.k8s.aws/v1beta1